-For eleven days the concert and congress hall Malmö Live will turn into WorldPride House.
+For eleven days the concert and congress hall Malmö Live was transformed into WorldPride House.
 A safer space for the community and everyone visiting WorldPride in Malmö.

 A safe place to talk

-By creating a safer space, WorldPride House is all about amplifying and questioning everything that the Pride Movement is about.
-The program is created by and with the community.
-Issues related to human rights, politics, sexuality, health, culture, work, family and violence are discussed.
-Expect a wide range of lectures, workshops and debates with activists, associations, lecturers, researchers and experts joining in.
+By creating a safer space, WorldPride House was all about amplifying and questioning everything that the Pride Movement is about.
+The program was created by and with the community.
+Issues related to human rights, politics, sexuality, health, culture, work, family and violence were discussed together with a wide range of lectures, workshops and debates with activists, associations, lecturers, researchers and experts joining in.

 Interaction and digital spaces

-To create an interactive space, lectures are mixed with workshops, courses and DIY-activities.
-Social and recreational spaces invite visitors to hang out and to ‘just be’.
-Various pop-up exhibits will be available to all visitors in different parts of the house.
+To create an interactive space, lectures were mixed with workshops, courses and DIY-activities.
+Social and recreational spaces invited visitors to hang out and to ‘just be’.
+Various pop-up exhibits were available to all visitors in different parts of the house.

-It is important for us to reach as many people as possible.
+It was important for us to reach as many people as possible.
 This includes everyone who is not able to come and visit WorldPride House.
-Several lectures will be streamed in real time.
-You can access them afterwards as well.
+Several lectures were streamed in real time.

 Main topics of the WorldPride House program